THUYimingLi/THUYimingLi.github.io/_pages/about.md

-## Annocement for Potential Students and Collaborators
+## For Potential Students and Collaborators
-**I am always looking for highly self-motivated students and research interns** to join exciting research projects on Trustworthy ML and Responsible AI in our group at Zhejiang University.
+I am **always looking for highly self-motivated students and research interns** to join exciting research projects on Trustworthy ML and Responsible AI in our group at Zhejiang University.
 I will provide responsible and hands-on guidance.
 Besides, I am **always willing to work together on interesting projects with external collaborators**.
-Drop me an email if you are interested!
+Drop me an [email](mailto:liyiming.tech@gmail.com) if you are interested!

 ## News